 I am happy to provide you with referrals to officiants who are similar to myself in personality and approach.
-My wife, Rev Renate, and colleague Rev. Fritz are wonderfully warm and caring officiants who I frequently refer couples to and serve as my backup.
+My wife, Rev Renate is a wonderfully warm and caring officiant who I frequently refer couples to and serve as my backup.
 We work very closely together to help each couple have the most perfect day.

 Can you help us find a location?

 Of course.
 I have lived in San Diego for over 25 years and am familiar with all of the most popular wedding locations in "America's Finest City".
 I know all the best spots for an outdoor beach wedding, the most private clifside locations, and a few secret locations that very few people know about.
 I am familiar with all the permit requirements for the City of San Diego, Coronado and other areas of San Diego County.
 I can also make suggestions on more formal venues for larger weddings.
 Visit my Beautiful Locations page for ideas on coastal areas and local wedding venues.

 Yes, my wife, Renate, owns A Beautiful Wedding.
 Her company offers several full-service wedding packages that are designed to help ease the stress of planning for our couples.
 It can be difficult to pull together all the details for your wedding ceremony, especially when you are coming from out of town, and ABW has made it easy and affordable for you to have the perfect wedding day.
 Flowers, photographer, chairs and an arch decorated with silk florals and tulle... even rose petals for the aisle!
 In some cases.
 We are happy to be of service for couples who have already retained an officiant, but would like to have us simply coordinate their wedding ceremony.
 We love all aspects of the wedding ceremony and are happy to help you put together your dream wedding, even if you have another officiant.
 Visit A Beautiful Wedding's Destination Wedding & Elopement Packages for more information.